lizhh268/ShadowMaskFormer/README.md

 This repository includes code for the following paper:

-ShadowMaskFormer: Mask Augmented Patch Embedding for Shadow Removal
+ShadowMaskFormer: Mask Augmented Patch Embedding for Shadow Removal Accepted for publication in IEEE Transactions on Artificial Intelligence (TAI).

 # Training Environment
 We test the code on PyTorch 1.10.2 + CUDA 11.3 + cuDNN 8.2.0.